-If the alleged perpetrator is a Trustee, staff member, contractor, Active Affiliate, or other volunteer they will be suspended in accordance with Healthwatch Kingston's Disciplinary Procedures.
-Support will be made available to any Trustee, staff member, contractor, Active Affiliate, or other volunteer who is the subject of an allegation.
+If the alleged perpetrator is a Trustee or volunteer they will be suspended from any further involvement in the work of HWK.
+If the perpetrator is a member of staff they will be suspended in accordance with HWK's disciplinary policy and procedure.
+Support will be made available to any Trustee, staff member or volunteer who is the subject of an allegation.
 Every effort will be made to keep the details of the allegation confidential, and guard against publicity, whilst the suspicion, allegation or incident is being investigated.
 Reinstatement or otherwise and the right to appeal will be determined by the outcome of any investigation.